NaturalHistoryMuseum/ckanext-doi/README.md

 Installation
 ------------

-This extension can be installed in the same way as any other - download it, ectivate it and enable the plugin. http://docs.ckan.org/en/latest/extensions/tutorial.html#installing-the-extension
+This extension can be installed in the same way as any other - download it, activate it and enable the plugin. http://docs.ckan.org/en/latest/extensions/tutorial.html#installing-the-extension

 However it will only work if you have signed up for an account with DataCite.